-The Group derives revenue through the rendering of services which are performed under the terms of the contractual agreements
+The Group derives revenue through the rendering of services which are performed under the terms of the contractual agreements.

-Determining the appropriate revenue recognition methods for multiple contractual agreements can be complex and involves .
-Performed substantive analytical testing of revenue management judgement, which include determination of each performance obligation within contracts, allocation of consideration to individual performance obligations and identifying when performance obligations are satisfied so revenue can be recognised.
+Determining the appropriate revenue recognition methods for multiple contractual agreements can be complex and involves management judgement, which include determination of each performance obligation within contracts, allocation of consideration to individual performance obligations and identifying when performance obligations are satisfied so revenue can be recognised.